LiNuX-Mallu/Track-Em/README.md

 <h4 align="center"><b>GPS Tracker Using Malicious URL</b></h4>
 <br>
 <h2>ABOUT TRACK-EM</h2>
-<p width="100%">This Tool can be used to locate an
+<p width="100%">This Tool can be used to Track location of an
 Android or ios or any other Devices which support Geolocation .
 We use Javascript Geolocation api along with django-framework for
 this attack .
 To know more about Geolocation api